karthik0036/Karthik0036/README.md

 About me:
--🤔   Exploring technologies such as React, Node.js, Express and MongoDB.
+-🤔   Exploring technologies such as React, Node.js, Express and MongoDB.</br>
--🎓   Self Taught and always learning by seeking out new challenges.
+-🎓   Self Taught and always learning by seeking out new challenges.</br>
--💼   Currently looking for opportunities for Full Time employment as a Developer.
+-💼   Currently looking for opportunities for Full Time employment as a Developer.</br>
--🌱   Learning more about Frontend frameworks and Technologies like React js and more.
+-🌱   Learning more about Frontend frameworks and Technologies like React js and more.</br>
--✍️   Improving Building applications and websites skill as a hobby.
+-✍️   Improving Building applications and websites skill as a hobby.</br>

-### 🖥️   Front End
+### 🖥️   Front End</br>
   HTML5 CSS3 SASS JavaScript TypeScript React Tailwind Material-ui